Wood-based composite reduces carbon footprint of kitchen appliances

 ’Eco-friendly materials are often seen as weak.
 Compared to fossil-based plastic, however, the wood composite has many good properties.
 In addition to beings durable, the wood material acts as sound insulator, and this is especially significant for sparkling water makers,’ Solomon continues.

-Solomon expresses the hope that other manufacturers of household appliances will follow the example of Mysoda.
+Solomon expresses the hope that other manufacturers of kitchen appliances will follow the example of Mysoda.